adrims91/adrims91/README.md

 * 🌍  I'm based in Nerja, Spain
 * ✉️  You can contact me at [adrims91@gmail.com](mailto:adrims91@gmail.com)
-* 🧠  I'm learning MERN stack developement
+* 🧠  I'm learning EVERYTHING at 4Geeks Academy
-* 🤝  I'm open to collaborating on open source projects
+* 🤝  I'll be open to collaborate on open source projects in the future

 <a href="https://github.com/adrims91" target="_blank" rel="noreferrer"><img